 When entering Myrtle Edwards Park from the South end (at the junction of Alaskan Way and Broad street, aka Olympic Sculpture Park), head North into the park and travel on the water-side path about 1/8 mile.
 Just after a small hill with several trees on it you will see a small building on your left, along the water [this is the Pumphouse] and a fenced-in area filled with tents on your right, on the East side of the park.
 That’s where you’re headed, to the tents.
 There will be a gate into the fenced area, with a large sign that reads; “Staff Check-In”.

-If your 1st shift starts during the event- please skip the attendee line, and go to the fountain at the South end, Alaskan Way and Broad St., where you will see a booth for Members/Staff/ADA.
-If someone tries to redirect you just tell them you are staff and you pre-registered online.
-If you are Pre-Registered using the Online Volunteer Application, and working in the North End [Centennial Park] you may use North Staff Check-In to check in for Thursday, Friday, Saturday and Sunday shifts.
+If you are entering from the South, go to the fountain at Alaskan Way and Broad St., where you will see a booth for Members/Staff/ADA.
+If someone tries to redirect you just tell them you are staff and you Pre-registered online.
+If you are Pre-registered using the Online Volunteer Application, and working in the North End [Centennial Park] you may use North Staff Check-In to check in for Thursday, Friday, Saturday and Sunday shifts.